Join the founder of the Holosapiens Project on a healing journey of self-discovery!

-Introduction to the pathology
+Introduction to the disharmony

 • feeling of heaviness in the body